Filters

 Zurich, ZH, CH

 Thorsten Hornemann practices in Zurich, Switzerland.
-Hornemann and is rated as an Elite expert by MediFind in the treatment of Hereditary Sensory Neuropathy Type 1 (HSN1).
+Mr. Hornemann is rated as an Elite expert by MediFind in the treatment of Hereditary Sensory Neuropathy Type 1 (HSN1).
 His top areas of expertise are Hereditary Sensory Neuropathy Type 1 (HSN1), Hereditary Sensory and Autonomic Neuropathy Type 2, Hajdu-Cheney Syndrome, Anhidrosis, and Gastric Bypass.

 Elite in Hereditary Sensory Neuropathy Type 1 (HSN1)